FalconLuma/Project-Wingman-Randomizer/README.txt

 Weapon Selection
   - All weapons with a checked box next to them will be included in the weapon pool for randomization
-    - NOTE: EUFB (the nuke) is not selected by default but can be enabled
+    - NOTE: EUFB (the nuke) is NOT selected by default, but can be enabled
     - Weapons that are not available in the base game, but are in files and work properly are included here
   - Unguided Chance: Sets the chance for a naturally unguided weapon to remain unguided
     - Decimal between 0 and 1
       - 0 = All unguided weapons will become guided
       - 1 = All unguided weapons will stay unguided
-      - Any values in this range = probability at which each unguided weapon will become guided
+      - Any values in this range = probability at which each unguided weapon will stay unguided
       - Any value outside this range will be rounded to either 0 or 1 whichever is closer
   - Options per Slot: The min and max number of weapons that will available for each weapon slot
-      - Any slot on an aircraft can have between 1 and the given value slots

 Weapon Attributes
   - Reload: time in seconds for how long it takes to reload a single hardpoint